chrisgang311/SoccerPredictions/Preprocessing/Readme.md

 - gk_reflexes
 - short passing

 Thus, depending on a player's maximum skill, he will be classified into the respective position.
-For example, if the max skill is finishing, then the player is an attacker; if the max stkill is sliding_tackle, then he is a defender etc.
+For example, if the max skill is finishing, then the player is an attacker; if the max skill is sliding_tackle, then he is a defender etc.

 ### Player Features Added